baijuka/ms3-bju-project/README.md

     1. [Acknowledgements](#acks)

 # <a name="summary"></a> Summary
 People are passionate about their food.
-They never miss an opportunity try different varieties of food.
+They never miss an opportunity to try different varieties of food.
-There is a plethora of cooking resources available online as well as print medium.
+There is a plethora of cooking resources available online as well as printed materials.
 However, people's appetite about food never stops.
 Cookerish has developed its website to provide its users an opportunity to post their reciepes and, at the same time, try recipes posted by others.
 Here they can search, view, add, edit and delete recipes.

 # <a name="ux"></a> UX
-The primary objective of Cookerish is to provide its users a user-friendly, intuitive website capable of providing all required information about how to use the website and play the quiz within a user-friendly platform.
+The primary objective of Cookerish is to provide its users a user-friendly, intuitive website capable of providing all required information about how to use the website within a user-friendly platform.
 ## <a name="Strategy"></a> Strategy
 ### **New site user's goals:**
 * As a new site user, I want to be able to browse and search for recipes
 * As a new site user, I want to get inspiration for a recipe to make
 * As a new site user, I want to be able to understand the intent of the page
-* As a new site user, I want I want to understand easily how to navigate the page and access the facilities provided
+* As a new site user, I want to understand easily how to navigate the page and access the facilities provided
 ### **Returning user's goals**
 * As a returning site user, I want to be able to log in
 * As a returning site user, I want to be able to view my recipes